-- almost instantaneous untaped $ opportunity / saved costs for customer
+- almost instantaneous untaped $ opportunity / saved costs for the customer

 All of this result in changing the paradigm shift from exploring to wanting your product and significantly shortening sales cycles.
-Reducing sales cycles even few months can mean upto several percertages of captable when counting expensive enterprise sales reps and might reduce the need to raise seed extension.
+Reducing sales cycles even few months can mean up to several percentages of captable when counting expensive enterprise sales reps and might reduce the need to raise seed extension.

-Both are proven sales models and still employ traditional approach, SRP though takes a bit longer to develop the sales ready product before you can sell it, it pays off as you scale.
+Both are proven sales models and still employ the traditional approach, SRP though takes a bit longer to develop the sales-ready product before you can sell it, it pays off as you scale.